gutfeeling/practical_rl_for_coders/02_rl_basics_with_openai_gym/README.md

 Actions and Rewards.
 We will talk about the learning goal of Reinforcement Learning and how to define it in terms of maximizing the discounted reward sum.

+At the end, we are going to discuss the difference between Supervised Learning and Reinforcement Learning and talk about when to and when not to apply Reinforcement Learning.

+## Lab

 We will code up an agent that takes random actions in the CartPole-v0 environment and talk about the importance of a random baseline.
 OpenAI Gym specfic techniques such Environment Wrapping and Monitoring will also be covered, so that you can modify environments to your liking and capture data/videos automatically.

-Not all machine learning problems are best solved using Reinforcement Learning.
-At the end, we are going to discuss the difference between Supervised Learning and Reinforcement Learning and talk about when to and when not to apply Reinforcement Learning.

 # Required reading